mechaphysis/mws-restaurant-stage-1/README.md

 ## Contributing

-This is my personal repository for the Udacity  Front-End Nanodegree project: _Feed Reader Test_.
+This is my personal repository for the Udacity  Front-End Nanodegree project: _Restaurant Reviews App: Stage 1_.
 I will not likely accept pull requests for the moment, but feedback is always welcome! :relaxed: